Ezhuthachan (caste): History

-Till the introduction of public education system in Kerala, Kadupattans were present in Kingdom of Cochin and Malabar as Ezhuthachan(Village school master) and they ran Ezhuthupallis(Traditional village school).
-They taught wealthy people by staying at their home and this practice was called Ezhuthachan thamasikkuka(എഴുത്തച്ഛൻ താമസിക്കുക, ISO).
+Until the introduction of the public education system in Kerala, Kadupattans were present in the Kingdom of Cochin and Malabar as Ezhuthachans (village schoolmasters), and they ran Ezhuthupallis (traditional village schools).
+They taught wealthy people by staying in their homes, and this practice was called Ezhuthachan thamasikkuka(എഴുത്തച്ഛൻ താമസിക്കുക, ISO).

-Traditionally, although caste gave importance to teaching, other tasks such as palanquin bearing, carrying salt, oil, and their marketing, agriculture etc. were also present.
+Traditionally, although the caste placed importance on teaching, other occupations such as palanquin bearing, carrying salt and oil and marketing them, agriculture, etc., were also practised.

-Famous Magicians, Physicians, Astrologers and Sanskrit scholars have been emerged from this caste.
-Panikkar was the title which used by some kadupattans.
+Famous magicians, Physicians, astrologers, and Sanskrit scholars have emerged from this caste.
+Panikkar was a title used by some Kadupattans.

+Ezhuthachans were historically associated with the village-school teaching profession in Kerala.
+Wagner and Ashokan, in a 2024 study of Malayalam Kaṇakkatikāram manuscripts, identify eḻuttacchan and Kaṇiyār among the castes associated with the teaching profession.
+They suggest that village-school teachers from different caste and professional backgrounds participated in the transmission, adaptation, and teaching of Kaṇakkatikāram, a genre of elementary mathematical treatises dealing with calculation, measurements, commerce, land, gold, rice, and other subjects.
+The manuscripts appear to have circulated through decentralized networks of teachers and students rather than through a single centralized educational institution.

-After the introduction of modern public education system, traditional teaching methods were less important in the society.
-Many Ezhuthupallis(Traditional Village school) that ran by Ezhuthachans(Kadupattan) were converted to public school with modern teaching method.
-In the 19th century when British rule introduced public education in Malabar, Ezhuthachan community made major contributions in the field of public education of Valluvanad.
+After the introduction of the modern public education system, traditional teaching methods became less important in society.
+Many Ezhuthupallis (traditional village schools) run by Ezhuthachans (Kadupattans) were converted into public schools using modern teaching methods.
+In the 19th century, when British rule introduced public education in the Malabar, the Ezhuthachan community made major contributions to public education in Valluvanad.

-Physical Appearance
+Physical appearance

-The skin complexion of Ezhuthachans(Kaduppattan) varies from dark to inter linked black and white.
+The skin complexion of Ezhuthachans (Kadupattans) varies from dark to interlinked black and white.
 Edgar Thurston observes that they are 'dark & white skinned people, medium in stature, with simple nose and curly or wavy hair'.